 Side effects are generally mild and on average last a day or two.
-More serious side effects, including allergic reactions, anaphylaxis and thrombosis in combination with thrombocytopenia (blood clots), are extremely rare.
+More serious side effects, including allergic reactions, anaphylaxis, myocarditis/pericarditis and thrombosis in combination with thrombocytopenia (blood clots), are extremely rare.

 If you are concerned about side effects:

-Every precaution should be taken to prevent you and the people in your household and others you see regularly from becoming infected with COVID-19.
+Every precaution should be taken to prevent you, the people in your household and others you see regularly from becoming infected with COVID-19.

-Practicing good hygiene and social distancing are important for preventing virus infection.
+Practicing good hygiene and social distancing are important for preventing the risk of virus infection.

 The World Health Organisation (WHO), healthdirect and the Department of Health provide useful information about good hygiene and social distancing, including information in videos, posters and other styles and formats.

-you should isolate yourselves and seek medical advice as soon as possible.
+If you are concerned that you may have symptoms you should get tested for COVID-19, isolate yourself and seek medical advice as soon as possible.

 If you are concerned that you may have symptoms or may have been exposed to COVID-19 you can:

-You should let your home care team and neurologist or MND Clinic coordinator know of your concerns as soon as possible.
+You should let your MND clinical care team know of your concerns as soon as possible.

-People living with MND may already have some difficulty with breathing so if you experience any increased difficulties or sudden onset of breathing difficulties call 000 for urgent help.
+People living with MND may already have some difficulty with breathing so if you experience any increased difficulties or sudden onset of breathing difficulties, present to your nearest emergency department or call 000 for urgent help.